vestas-wind-systems/zephyr/boards/arm/rcar_ulcb/doc/rcar_ulcb.rst

 | CN18 CAN Interface | Kingfisher        | CAN1               | TCAN332GDCNT |
 +--------------------+-------------------+--------------------+--------------+

 ..
-Note:: The Zephyr CAN driver for rcar_ulcb boards is using CAN0 interfaces at 250kb/s and is allowing the use of both standard and extended ID CAN frames by default.
+Note:: The Zephyr CAN driver for rcar_ulcb boards is using CAN0 interface at 250kb/s and is allowing the use of both standard and extended ID CAN frames by default.

 Here is CAN interfaces pinout on Kingfisher board :